 I read that old entry in my journal a few days ago.
 In some ways, it’s hard to believe how far I’ve come on this journey.
 And in some ways, it’s easy to see that I can slip back into that same place of not remembering.

 Maybe I’m the only one, but I often find myself feeling a little discouraged about the circumstances of life.
 Sometimes it’s my own fiery trial.
 Sometimes it’s a little thing like dog poo in the living room or Captain Crunch ground into the carpet.
-Whether it seems like the daily life of motherhood is overwhelming or that the life is unfair, we all need a promise.
+Whether it seems like the daily life of motherhood is overwhelming or that life is unfair, we all need a promise.

 The good news is God gives us a lot of amazing promises in His Word.
 And He commands us to remember them.
 Have you ever read the story of when those Israelite children crossed over the Jordan into the promised land?
 After all they had gone through, God asked them to specifically create a memorial so that they would never forget His promises.
-(Read Joshua 4)
+(Read Joshua 4.)

 I’ve got to think that if it was possible for them to forget the parting of the Red Sea, the parting of the Jordan, the provision of manna every day, and the fall of the wall of Jericho, I probably have no chance of remembering His promises to me.
 I must write them down and read them often.